rongbin-wang/rongbin-wang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am an undergraduate student majoring in Internet of Things Engineering at Beijing University of Posts and Telecommunications, and I am currently in the stage of further education.
-I aspire to make achievements in the field of the Internet of Things.
+I aspire to make achievements in the field of computer related fields.